English

 Before doing anything, please note that the cables of the hotend thermistor and the heater cartridge are most likely entangled in the blob.
 The heater cartridge cable in particular is very vulnerable as its insulation ends before the wire enters the cartridge body.

-1. Preheat the nozzle in the LCD Menu -> Settings -> Temperature -> Nozzle (or just preheat the printer as you do before you load a filament).
+1. Preheat the nozzle in the LCD Menu -> Settings/Control -> Temperature -> Nozzle.
 The temperature needs to be approximately 30°C higher than the temperature at which the blob has formed.
 For example, if the blob is made of:

 • PLA: preheat to 250°C